Denver Truck Accident Attorney

 It is imperative that the data recorder is preserved, and the information accessed to help with your case – these recorders often have damaging evidence.
 If you engage our Denver truck accident lawyers immediately, we will take action to preserve this critical evidence before it is lost or destroyed.

-Truck Accidents And Employer Liability
+Truck Accidents And Employer Liability in Denver, CO

 If you have been injured because of the negligence of a truck driver, there may be another party who you can seek compensation from.
 Unlike accidents between two passenger vehicles, a truck driver can be an employee.
 And an employer can be held liable for the torts its employees commit under the doctrine of respondeat superior.
 Respondeat superior means “let the superior make answer” in Latin.
 Black’s Law Dictionary 1426 (9th ed.
 2009).
 Under this doctrine, if an employee is negligent and injures someone while in the course and scope of his or her employment, then the employer of that negligent employee can be held liable for the injuries its employee has caused.